 More information about Suriname is available on the Suriname Country Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The United States and Suriname enjoy a constructive partnership.
-The two countries work together to enhance the security and prosperity of the region through the Caribbean Basin Security Initiative (CBSI), to strengthen military-to-military cooperation, and to promote a more economically prosperous Suriname with a developed civil society infrastructure through cultural and educational programs and exchanges.
+The United States and Suriname enjoy a close and constructive partnership.
+Together the two countries work to promote joint economic prosperity, deepen trade ties, and defend and advance respect for democracy and human rights in the region.
+The more than 500 alumni of U.S. government exchange programs continue to use their new knowledge, networks, and passion for community service to advance efforts to combat corruption, advance democratic values, expand media literacy, support entrepreneurs, and ensure the protection of domestic violence victims.
+Through cultural, sports, and environmental programming and exchanges we highlight the many shared values we hold dear.
+The two countries also work together to enhance the security and prosperity of the region through the Caribbean Basin Security Initiative (CBSI), to strengthen military-to-military cooperation, and to promote a more economically prosperous Suriname with a developed civil society infrastructure through cultural and educational programs and exchanges.

 U.S. Assistance to Suriname

-The United States Government provides training to military and law enforcement personnel, prosecutors, government employees, and policymakers to build capacity and bolster democratic institutions in Suriname and the region.
-Specifically, U.S. assistance facilitates respect for civilian authority over the military, improved capacity to identify and prosecute money laundering, and more effective combatting of illegal narcotics trafficking, trafficking in persons, and other crimes.
+During the COVID-19 pandemic, the U.S. has supported Suriname’s fight against the virus through over $1 million in donations of PPE, medical supplies, vaccines, funding for virus prevention efforts, and the sharing of skills and knowledge.
+The United States Government also continues to conduct subject matter expert exchanges and share best practices with Surinamese military and law enforcement personnel, prosecutors, government employees, and policymakers to build capacity and bolster democratic institutions both in Suriname and the region at large.
+Specifically, U.S. assistance facilitates professionalization and respect for civilian authority over the military, improved capacity to identify and prosecute money laundering; and more effective combatting of illegal narcotics trafficking, trafficking in persons, corruption, and other crimes.
 The United States also sponsored Suriname’s participation in the Container Control Program of the United Nations Office on Drugs and Crime (UNODC), a regional project addressing port security and combatting trafficking in illicit goods.

 Bilateral Economic Relations